 HSX 022: Portraits for Portfolios

 Throughout history, the portrait has been a main focus of many great artists.
-The portrait provides emotion and insight about a person, not just what the subject looks like.
-Learn how to create an expressive self-portrait using traditional and experimental drawing materials.
+The portrait provides a large amount of information about a person in addition to what the subject looks like.
+This important skill is required in many college portfolios and can be learned in just four sessions.
+At the end of this workshop, students will have an expressive self-portrait using traditional and experimental drawing materials.
 HSX 022 Course Gallery

 HSX 055: Exploring Interior Design

 Delve into the world of interior design, where function meets fabulous!
 Learn how to use creative and technical solutions to design engaging spaces for home and commercial environments.
 Learn how color schemes, textures, materials, spatial planning, and lighting shape your vision while you develop floor plans, utilize color harmonies, source fabrics and furniture, and assemble sample client boards.
 Trips to showrooms and retail spaces will immerse you into the world of the interior designer.
 HSX 055 Course Gallery

 Section 55B SUN 9:30AM - 4:30PM Instructor: Shannon Leddy / Room: D447 (Pomerantz) Supply Lists

 HSX 084: Designing a Fashion Mini-Collection

 You'll learn how to develop your own concept and intended audience for a fashion mini-collection, which you will then illustrate on a sample croquis.
 A great introductory class for students who are required to develop a fashion line for portfolio submissions, you'll learn how to mix-and-match garments, fabrics, and colors to provide a variety of outfits using a limited number of pieces.
 Once you've developed and edited your final line, students are encouraged to further develop their own croquis and final renderings for portfolio submissions.
 HSX 084 Course Gallery

-Section 55A 9:30AM 4:30PM TBA / Room: C-711 (Feldman) Supply Lists
+Section 55A SAT 9:30AM - 4:30PM Instructor: Steven Cutting / Room: C711 (Feldman) Supply Lists

 Section 55A SUN 9:30AM - 4:30PM Instructor: Daniel Dematteo / Room: C502 (Feldman) Supply Lists

 HSX 095: Costume and Couture Rendering

-How do you draw sequins that sparkle or fur that "fluffs"?
-Explore rendering techniques that include sequins, feathers, fur, velvet, plaid, taffeta, the list goes on...Learn how to design and render challenging fabrics and understand how fabrication on design comes to life.
-You'll also learn the techniques of applying shadows and shadings to add depth and dimension to your work.
-Look to Alexander McQueen and Vivienne Westwood as some of your inspirations in this over-the-top class!HSX 095 Course Gallery
+Lots of Sequins.
+Feathers.
+Fur.
+Velvet.
+Taffeta.
+Plaid.
+And the list goes on...Learn how to design and render many fabrics and understand how fabrication on design comes to life.
+Students will learn the techniques of applying shadows and shadings and learn to render and understand women's wear costume and the characteristics of various of fabrics.
+Look to Alexander McQueen and Vivienne Westwood as some of your inspirations.
+HSX 095 Course Gallery

 Section 55B SUN 9:30AM - 4:30PM Instructor: Mary Capozzi / Room: C503 (Feldman) Supply Lists

-Section 55A 9:30AM 4:30PM TBA/ Room: TBA Supply Lists
+Section 55A SAT 9:30AM - 4:30PM Instructor: Kathlin Argiro / Room: B309 (Business & Liberal Arts) Supply Lists